 - Permanent Organizations

 - The group will file the Sam Houston State University Student Organization Registration Application online at shsu.edu/orglink with the Department of Leadership Initiatives.
-The application shall include the organization’s name, the constitution, statement of purpose/description of organization, name and contact information for president and advisor, number of members, and intent to affiliate with on/off-campus organizations (if applicable).
+The application shall include the organization’s name (cannot include Sam Houston, Sam Houston State, Sam Houston State University, SH, or SHSU), constitution, statement of purpose/description of organization, name and contact information for president and advisor, number of members, and intent to affiliate with on/off-campus organizations (if applicable).

-- At the time of filing, the president or contact person for the organization will electronically sign a statement indicating that he or she is familiar with and will uphold the aforementioned Rights and Responsibilities of Student Organizations (Section 3, Student Organizations Policy)
+- At the time of filing, the president or contact person for the organization will electronically sign a statement indicating that he or she is familiar with and will uphold the Student Organizations Policy, Posting & Distribution of Printed Materials, Risk Management Guidelines, and Hazing Act sections of the SHSU Student Guidelines.

-- When the required application forms have been filed, a professional staff member from Leadership Initiatives review the application ensuring completeness and that the new application does not duplicate any other student organization in existence at the university.
-After review, Leadership Initiatives will notify the president and faculty/ staff advisor whether the application has been approved or denied.
+- When the required application forms have been filed, a professional staff member from Leadership Initiatives will review the application ensuring completeness and that the new application does not duplicate any other student organization or university program in existence at the university.
+After review, Leadership Initiatives will notify the president and faculty/staff advisor whether the application has been approved or denied.

-- Upon approval of registration, the application will be signed by the , the Application reviewer, Director of Leadership Initiatives, and the President of the University or their appointed designee, and returned to the organization within 10 days as formal notification of official university recognition.
-A copy of the approved application will be filed with Leadership Initiatives indicating that the group is eligible for all of the rights of registered student organizations.
+- Upon approval of registration, the application will be signed by the professional staff reviewer from the Department of Leadership Initiatives and the Vice President for Student Affairs or their appointed designee and returned to the organization within 10 days as formal notification of official university recognition.
+A copy of the approved application will be filed with Leadership Initiatives indicating that the group is eligible for all of the rights of recognized student organizations.

-- Should the Leadership Initiatives professional staff reviewer feel that the petitioning organization does not meet the requirements for recognition, s/he will notify the pending organization with the recommendations and th decision regarding their status.
+- Should the Leadership Initiatives professional staff reviewer feel that the petitioning organization does not meet the requirements for recognition, they will notify the pending organization with the recommendations and the decision regarding their status.
 This notification will be stored on file in Leadership Initiatives.
 The organization may then work with Leadership Initiatives to review the requirements for registration and recognition established herein.

-- If an new organization application is denied for university recognition, and the applicant feels a need to appeal, they may do so by formally appealing, in writing, to the Dean of Students’ Office.
-The Dean of Students or their designee will review the appeal and application and make a final decision regarding the approval/denial of the application.
+- If a new organization application is denied for university recognition, and the applicant feels a need to appeal, they may do so by formally appealing, in writing, to the Director of Leadership Initiatives.
+The Director of Leadership Initiatives or their designee will review the appeal and application and make a final decision regarding the approval/denial of the application.

 Maintenance of Recognized Status.

 - Any member of the university community may file a complaint against a recognized student organization when they feel that the organization has failed to comply with the Rights and Responsibilities of Student Organizations.
-The complaint may be registered with Leadership Initiatives or the Dean of Students’ Office or their designate.
-The Dean of Students or designated appointee will investigate the complaint, and if a hearing is requested, s/he or their designated appointee will hear the case or refer it to the Student Disciplinary Hearing Committee.
+The complaint may be registered with Leadership Initiatives or the Dean of Students’ Office or their designee.
+The Director of Leadership Initiatives or designated appointee will investigate the complaint, and if a hearing is requested, they will hear the case or refer it to the Student Disciplinary Hearing Committee.

-- If the Dean of Students or their designate chooses to hear the case, the Dean of Students or their designate will review the report, investigate the alleged violations and notify the student organization in writing of the charge against it.
+- If the Director of Leadership Initiatives or their designee chooses to hear the case, the Director of Leadership Initiatives or their designee will review the report, investigate the alleged violations and notify the student organization in writing of the charge against it.
 The organization will then have the opportunity to review evidence against them and provide any relevant information on their behalf.
 The organization may be requested to set up a meeting to review all evidence and information pertaining to their case.
-At the conclusion of the review, the Dean of Students, or their designate will determine if the group is responsible for any violations of the Student Organization Policy or other policies listed in the Student Guidelines.
-If the group is found responsible, the Dean of Students or their designate may impose sanctions against the group including the following:
+At the conclusion of the review, the Director of Leadership Initiatives or their designee will determine if the group is responsible for any violations of the Student Organization Policy or other policies listed in the Student Guidelines.
+If the group is found responsible, the Director of Leadership Initiatives or their designee may impose sanctions against the group including the following:

 Suspensions of the rights of the organization to: